What is CrossFit?

-What if I don’t have time for this?
+What if I don’t have time?

-Home, family, work, spiritual growth and social obligations are of course, our highest priorities.
+Work, family, spiritual growth and social obligations are of course, our highest priorities.
 But to get the most out of any of these things you have to be well and strong.
 Face it, anything worthwhile requires a commitment.
 There is nothing sadder than to have years left in your life, but little life left in your years.
 The maximum benefit from CrossFit training is obtained through regular participation throughout the week.

 What does this mean to you?

-How long will it take to see some benefit?
+How long till I see some benefit?

 What about diet?

-That all sounds great, but is CrossFit really for me?
+Is CrossFit really for me?

 Absolutely!
 Your needs and the Olympic athlete’s differ only by degree, not kind.
 Increased fitness is important to the world’s best athletes and to our grandparents as well.